jmamarino/cs2-portfolio/q1/input_validation.md

 ### 3. Why should grade level only accept specific values?
 > So we can only get G7-12 students for the registration.
 ### 4. What format requirements did you use for the email address?
-> The email address should include the character "@".
+> The email address should include the character "@" and a period ".".
 ### 5. What length requirement did you use for the registration code?
 > Strictly 6 characters only.
 ---